 Therefore, the Administration decided to shift \$2.133 billion away from SLI over the FY2003-2007 period-it will decline from \$3.899 billion to \$1.766 billion.
 The name SLI will continue, but the focus of the program is dramatically changed.
 SLI now has two components: building an Orbital Space Plane to take crews to and from the space station, and developing "Next Generation Launch Technology," with a decision in 2009 on what new launch vehicle to build.
 The OSP will be launched by an EELV, not a new RLV.
 Of the \$2.133 billion taken from SLI for FY2003-2007, NASA plans to use \$882 million for the OSP program, and to shift \$470 million to the space shuttle program (discussed earlier), \$706 million to the space station program (see CRS Issue Brief IB93017), and \$75 million to Biological and Physical Research (for research that will benefit from the higher shuttle flight rate proposed in the budget amendment).

-The OSP builds on work already being conducted under the "NASA Unique" portion of the SLI program.
-Added to funding already planned for NASA Unique technology, the total for OSP for FY2003-2007 is \$2.405 billion.
 Despite being part of SLI, OSP is not a launch vehicle.
 It is a spacecraft to take crews to and from the space station, and will not be discussed further in this report-see CRS Issue Brief IB93017 (Space Stations) instead.

 The NGLT portion of the new SLI program is comprised of the remaining funding for the 2nd generation RLV program plus funding allocated for "3rd generation" technologies (an existing line item in the NASA budget, which includes hypersonics, an area in which DOD is interested).
-The reformulated SLI program emphasizes NASA's decision to separate the functions of launching crews and launching cargo.
-The space shuttle does both.
-In this approach, OSP, launched via an EELV, would take crews back and forth to space.
 The new launch vehicle developed through NGLT would launch cargo only.
 For FY2003, NASA proposed \$879 million for SLI, of which \$296 million was for the OSP, and \$584 million was for NGLT.
 Congress generally approved the restructured program in the FY2003 Omnibus Continuing Appropriations resolution (P.L.
 108-7), but cut \$40 million from SLI, and said it neither endorsed nor denied the OSP funding, leaving that decision to NASA.
 NASA's FY2003 initial operating plan shows \$368 million allocated to OSP, and \$448 million to NGLT.
 The FY2004 request for OSP is \$550 million, and \$514.5 million for NGLT.
 The FY2004 figures represent "full cost accounting," which NASA is implementing in its FY2004 budget.
 Thus FY2004 figures are not directly comparable to FY2003 figures.
 (See CRS Report RS21430 for a discussion of full cost accounting.)